zoli1210/OrderSystem/README.md

     → PaymentProcessorFunction processes the message
     → Order status changes to PaymentProcessing
     → Order status changes to Paid or PaymentFailed
+    → OrderStatusChangedMessage sent to order-status-changed queue
-    → EmailNotificationMessage sent to email-notification queue
+    → Durable fulfillment workflow starts when the order reaches Paid status → EmailNotificationMessage sent to email-notification queue
     → EmailNotificationFunction sends the email